Priyanshups07/Scriptsetu/README.md

 Bharat has always been a land of many languages flourishing together.
 The multitude of scripts have thrived and have been instrumental in the preservation of knowledge without losing continuity.
 Today, many people are not able to read signboards in local languages due to their inability to read a different script.

-The challenge is to develop an app that can **transliterate** (Not translate) any script of Bharat into another script.
-For example:
+**The challenge is to develop an app that can transliterate (Not translate) any script of Bharat into another script.** For example:
 - A person from Andhra Pradesh must be able to read the road signs in Gurmukhi when traveling in Punjab
 - A pilgrim visiting Thiruvananthapuram from Manipur should be able to read the signs in Malayalam through a transliteration app

 ## Solution

 Scriptsetu is a mobile application that enables seamless transliteration between various Indian scripts, breaking down language barriers while preserving the original meaning and context.
+The app focuses specifically on helping travelers and pilgrims read street signs and public information in scripts different from their native one.

-## Features
+## Key Features

-- Real-time transliteration between Indian scripts
+- **Real-time Script Transliteration**: Instant transliteration between Indian scripts
-- Camera-based text detection and transliteration
+- **Street Sign Detection**: Camera-based detection of street signs and public text
-- User profile for preferred language settings
+- **Multi-script Support**: Support for all major Indian scripts including Devanagari, Bengali, Tamil, Telugu, Malayalam, Kannada, Gujarati, Punjabi (Gurmukhi), and more
-- Offline functionality for common transliterations
+- **Offline Functionality**: Works without internet connection for common transliterations
-- Intuitive UI/UX designed for all age groups
+- **User-friendly Interface**: Intuitive design suitable for all age groups
+- **Heritage Preservation**: Helps preserve and promote India's linguistic diversity

 ## Tech Stack

 - React Native (Expo)
 - TypeScript
+- Expo Camera API
 - Native device features (Camera)
 - Script transliteration libraries